 If you have a chronic health condition or low immune system, there are a few health risks that are more prevalent in winter:

-- Catching illnesses such as pneumonia or the flu
+- Catching illnesses such as pneumonia, flu or Covid-19

 - Exacerbating existing conditions such as chronic pain and heart conditions

-When you are prone to medical emergencies, a fully monitored personal alarm can help you feel safer and get the right help that you need.
-And with a range of personal alarms to suit different lifestyles, MePACS has been trusted by seniors for over 30 years to provide professional customer care and triage.
+If you are prone to falls or other medical emergencies, a monitored personal alarm can help you feel safer and get the help that you need straight away.

 How can seniors stay safe during winter?

-These are just general suggestions, but if you have a chronic health condition or any other health-related concerns, it is always recommended to see your local doctor about ensuring your health during the flu season.
+The following are general suggestions that can help protect you in winter.
+If, however, you have a chronic health condition or any other health-related concerns, we recommend to see your GP about ensuring your health during the flu season.

-- Ensure that your home has access to adequate heating that has been well serviced
+- Ensure your home has access to adequate heating that has been well serviced

 - Check that you have warm clothing and blankets readily available